gnat/nc-cms/README.md

 What is nc-cms?
 ===============

-Super lightweight and simple PHP Content Management System (CMS) designed with the primary goals of being user friendly and quick to integrate, while retaining the most important features of a modern day CMS.
+Extremely lightweight and simple PHP Content Management System (CMS).
+Quick "Website Add-On" style integration, while retaining the most important features of a modern day CMS.

 Open source and free to use project licensed under the zlib/libpng license. nc-cms was written in PHP and will run on any web server that supports PHP 5 or higher.